Constitutional dialogue: who determines the tendencies of human rights? - MRU

 While the last decade has brought significant social and technological changes, it has also become a time when democratic states need to constantly strengthen their commitment to the protection of human rights.
 The various crises facing the world are posing serious challenges to the ensuring of human rights and freedoms.
 One of the most disturbing tendencies is the strengthening of authoritarianism and radical ideas.
 Restrictions on freedom of expression and on freedoms of the press and speech, interference with the activities of the opposition, as well as the narrowing of the possibilities for citizens to participate in public life, are posing a serious threat to democratic values.
 Therefore, it is important to see universal human rights as universally binding, to rely on international human rights standards as the minimum that the states have committed to ensure, and to strengthen democratic institutions so that they can resist the said threat.

 A modern Constitution and an effective Constitutional Court do not yet guarantee that human rights and freedoms will not be violated.
-Due to a lack of political will, some decisions of the European Court of Human Rights have still not been implemented in Lithuania.
-Following the failure of the Seimas to adopt the necessary decisions, the Constitutional Court has been seized to address the constitutionality of the legal regulation that caused the violation of the Convention; its decision is still pending.
+Due to a lack of political will, some judgments of the European Court of Human Rights have still not been implemented in Lithuania.
 Lithuania is still slower than other countries in adopting legal acts to ensure the rights of the groups that constitute a minority in society and are often stigmatised.
 Not enough has yet been achieved to prevent violence against women, by reducing social exclusion and by strengthening the inclusion of the most vulnerable groups in society.
 Pandering on the part of politicians to stereotypes existing in society should not lead to restrictions on human rights or even the denial of them.
-Nevertheless, it is precisely because of stereotypes that the necessary decisions are postponed for an indefinite period of time and progress in the field of human rights ceases.

 Thus, this year, the traditional annual conference on constitutional law is intended not only to appreciate the successful cooperation with the Council of Europe, whose member Lithuania has been almost since the restoration of Independence, not only to assess how much Lithuania has achieved in upholding Western human rights values, but also to draw attention to relevant human rights issues of concern to society.